 Rehema (*Swahili word for mercy) House is a Rescue Center.
 Our girls have been thru severe trauma and we want to protect and guard their hearts.

--All visitors must submit to a background check ($30 US dollars) and complete the attach application for approval.
+-All visitors must submit to a background check ($20 US dollars) and complete the attached application for approval.

 -We request that all visitors bring one bag of magazines to donate to our skills program.

--We do not allow drop in visits, all visits must be pre-approved by US staff prior to visit.
+-We do not allow drop in visits, all visits must be pre-approved by US staff prior to visit at least 30 days in advance.
 Visits are allowed on case-by-case instances.
 We have designated visitation times each month.

 -Please do not ask personal questions like “How did you get pregnant, tell me your story, etc” Our girls are recovering from trauma and many are not ready to talk about their pasts.

 -Instead encourage them about their future, share Scripture, prayer, tell them they are beautiful, tell them they have beautiful babies, etc

 -Do not (under any circumstances) ask if you can stay overnight at the maternity home.
 We have strict policies against this to protect our girls and our visitors.